How to Bypass the Resume Black Hole in Your Search For A Marketing Job In DC

-Unlike in the past, when you’re applying for new marketing jobs in DC, many of today’s companies require candidates to submit resumes to an online applicant tracking system (ATS) or through an online job board—both of which can feel very similar to tossing your application into a ‘black hole’ since you usually don’t know what happens to it after it’s submitted or if it even parsed correctly into the database.
+Unlike years past, when you’re applying for new jobs, many of today’s companies require candidates to submit their resumes online.
+Most applications happen on an online applicant tracking system (ATS) or through an online job board.
+Both of which can feel very similar to tossing your application into a ‘black hole.’
+You usually don’t know what happens to it after it’s submitted or if it even parsed correctly into the database.

 However, in some cases, you can avoid this approach to job hunting.
-With a bit of diligence, you may be able to discover a person associated with an opportunity or learn about openings that aren’t widely advertised, giving you a chance to bypass the black hole.
+With a bit of diligence, you may be able to discover a person associated with an opportunity or learn about openings that aren’t widely advertised.
+This can give you a chance to bypass the black hole.
 Here are some tips to help you do that.

 If you make a positive first impression, the company’s representative may invite you to send your resume directly to them, letting you bypass the automated systems.
 And, you gain a valuable point of contact at the company that may serve you well in the future.

 Not sure if a representative from a specific organization will be attending an event?
 Take the time to visit events like Network After Work and continue to expand your network within the community.
 Along with Network After Work, EventBrite lists a range of networking events throughout DC ranging from Career Fairs to an MBA Forte Forum for Women.

 Make it a habit to subscribe to these feeds of events to continuously update yourself with information and insight on local events to meet like-minded professionals and individuals that could help you take the next step in your career.

 Do a Bit of Digging

 Another option for bypassing the resume black hole is to do some research.
 When you see an interesting opportunity, get online, and try to identify the hiring manager or a recruiter who may be working to fill the job.